mo-hai/goopy/README.md

 For more detailed examples, see the `examples` directory.

-## Authentication with google services
+# Authentication with google services

 This guide explains how to set up and use the Google API tool with proper authentication.

-## Prerequisites

-- Google account
-- Access to Google Cloud Console
-- Basic understanding of API permissions

 ## Setting Up Google API Credentials